bamboo-yujiro/bamboo-yujiro.github.io/_posts/2017-07-19-Flask like MVC.md

 http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#one-to-many

-But I did'nt want to use "Foreignkey" because of making foreign key constraint on database , so, I implemented with next way.
+But I did'nt want to use "Foreignkey" because foreign key constraint on database was made automatically, so, I implemented with next way.

 It's way is using "primaryjoin" and "secondaryjoin" attribute.